Musician, Graphic Designer, and Painter

 Any artists that inspire you, & why?

 Picasso because of his come up.
 He started out doing very technical and classical drawings and then he developed his style to abstract shapes and positions.
-And musically, my mentor Luis de Jesus, he was the one that taught me how to play guitar and a major musical influence to me.
+And musically, my mentor Luis de Jesus, he was the one that taught me how to play guitar and a major musical influence on me.

 How do you want to make an impact?

-My goal is to bring more self love, peace, and positivity through my music and art in the hopes that more positive thinking will somewhat change how people think, act, treat each other and help the infrastructure.
+My goal is to bring more self-love, peace, and positivity through my music and art in the hopes that more positive thinking will somewhat change how people think, act, treat each other, and help the infrastructure.

 What are you currently listening to?
 I’ve been listening to Acho Puñeta by Gomba Jahbari, and a lot of XXTENTACION.
 I love his new album, mad different genres and super versatile, and a new song by Davido, "Fall" (Listen on Apple Music or Spotify).